marcobarilari/bidsme_examples/example1/README.md

 ## <a name="intro"></a> Introduction

-This dataset is a purely fictional, designed to demonstrate the core features of `bidscoin` bidsifier tool.
+This dataset is a purely fictional, designed to demonstrate the core features of `bidsme` bidsifier tool.

 The structure of dataset is modelled of real-life dataset, currently unpublished.
 Several simplifications has been applied, conserving only the MRI images structure,